mobile app bar

 Feb 17, 2013; Houston, TX, USA; Western Conference guard Kobe Bryant (24) of the Los Angeles Lakers and guard Chris Paul (3) of the Los Angeles Clippers in the fourth quarter of the 2013 NBA all star game at the Toyota Center

-One of the biggest “what could have been” moments in NBA history went down 14 years ago today.
-Chris Paul was set to be traded to the Los Angeles Lakers, bringing him within arm’s reach of teaming up with Kobe Bryant.
-The Purple and Gold had the deal lined up, the Mamba was reportedly fired up about it, and fans were already imagining the chaos the duo would unleash.
-It seemed like the potential start of another run for the league’s most famed franchise, only for it all to come crashing down.
+One of the biggest ‘what could have been’ moments in NBA history went down 14 years ago today.
+Chris Paul was set to be traded to the Los Angeles Lakers to team up with Kobe Bryant.
+The Purple and Gold had the deal lined up, the Mamba was reportedly fired up about it, and fans were dreaming about the dominance the duo would unleash.
+But everything came crashing down on December 8, 2011.

-Now, some fresh news about this historic “what-if” moment has surfaced.
-NBA journalist Marc Spears disclosed that Paul told him about a conversation he had with Kobe on the night the veto happened, and that he plans on revealing the context of that conversation to the public soon.
+Now, some fresh news about this historic ‘what-if’ moment has surfaced.
+NBA journalist Marc Spears disclosed that Paul had once told him about a conversation he had with Kobe on the night the veto happened.
+Spears added that Paul plans on revealing the context of that conversation to the public soon.

-“Before the season started (Chris Paul) told me that he had a great conversation with Kobe Bryant the night before it got voided and at some point he’s going to relay that conversation on what he and Kobe talked about,” stated Spears on ESPN.
+“Before the season started [Chris Paul] told me that he had a great conversation with Kobe Bryant the night before it got voided and at some point he’s going to relay that conversation on what he and Kobe talked about,” Spears said on ESPN.

 It must have been quite a conversation for CP3 to be teasing its release to the public.
-Perhaps his recent departure from the Clippers and the controversies surrounding it have left him with little else to focus on.
+Perhaps his recent departure from the Clippers and the controversies surrounding it also has something to do with the way he is handling this.

-One thing we know is that Paul, like the rest of the NBA world, dearly misses Kobe after the Mamba tragically passed away in 2020.
-Spears had an update on that as well: “He said that in terms of Kobe, he does not even think about him as being gone.
-He just tries to tell himself that he has not talked to him in a long time.”
+One thing we know is that Paul, like the rest of the NBA world, dearly misses Kobe who tragically passed away in 2020.
+Spears had an update on that as well.

 Now, with Paul hinting at finally sharing the details of that private conversation with Kobe, fans are getting one last thread to pull from a moment that has never really stopped capturing imaginations.
 Whatever he reveals, it will only add another layer to a story that continues to show just how emotional, chaotic, and downright unpredictable the NBA can be.